-The Tools Panel sits along the right side of the window (unless you decide to move it) and provides access to tools used for drawing and similar functions.
-In older versions of flash it generally appeared on the left side.
+The Tools Panel sits along the left side of the window and provides access to tools used for drawing and similar functions.
+In older versions of flash, icons on the Tools Panel were arranged in two columns.
+In recent versions of a flash, you can click a small arrow button M above the tools panel to switch between having the icons arranged in one or two columns.